 Quite frankly, I don’t have all the answers.
-But here’s one thing that’s true no matter the situation: We are stronger when we work together, when we double down on our relationships and our community (or Ohana, as we like to call it at Salesforce).
+But here’s one thing that’s true no matter the situation: We are stronger when we work together, when we double down on our relationships and our community.

 How are you managing customer relationships while working remotely?
 I’d love to see what you and your teams have come up with.
 Reach out to us on @salesforce and share what you’ve learned.